-(4) Code of Ethics and Conduct and Whistle Blowing Policy
+(6) Code of Ethics and Conduct and Whistle Blowing Policy

 The Board has established the Code of Ethics and Conduct ("CEC") to create a corporate culture within the Group to operate the businesses in an ethical manner and to uphold the highest standards of professionalism and exemplary corporate conduct.
 The CEC which sets out the principles and standards of business ethics and conduct of the Group is applicable to all Directors and employees of the Group.
+Members of the Board had conducted themselves in an ethical manner while executing their duties and functions in compliance with the CEC.